“Should Blackmore’s theory turn out to be true, there’s little doubt she will be remembered as one of the great thinkers of the 20th century.”

 Susan Blackmore talks to a student group at CogNovo’s summer school “ColLaboratoire” (University of Plymouth), on Consciousness in treme machines.Inspired by the students’ question ‘Could the Internet be conscious?’
 19.08.2016 watch on Vimeo

 AI is already evolving beyond our control – the implications of a third replicator in CommentisFree September 2015

 Twitterbrain – how analyses of viral memes is helping track information spreading in the brain.

 and a must-watch video

-'thought germs’.
+‘This video will make you angry‘ is a brilliant rant about ‘thought germs’.
 What a shame it mentions the word ‘meme’ only once.

 The Eye of the Tremes